sivy/monkinetic.blog/_posts/2016-12-13-embed-macro-markdown.md

 ---
 title: Embedding Posts with Markdown Macros in Jekyll
 date: 2016-12-13 8:30
+date: 2016-12-16 8:50
 excerpt: >
     I really wanted to be able to refer to previous posts on this site with a small embed, a bit like we embed tweets.
 ---